ffeng23/dockerRtemp/dockerHub_projectInfo.md

 miniconda for run umi_merge.
 It is a separate folder.
 Part of code were copied to IgSeqR3 git hub code base. this one runs on env based on scc1 bu account.
 P52 hg/merge.

+-10) ffeng23/sns101seq

+this is the R studio project for doing data analysis of the SNS101 personalis sequencing data.!!!!
+The project folder is on E14 sensei laptop, SNS101Seq.

+it has rocker with R 4.3.2. and this is the one start bind/volume separately for the whole folder and renv folders inside.
+Now the host and container are using different renv folders.
+We start having host and container separately and both works.
+Therefore, we can easily do incremental updateing of the docker image.
+This is because it seems BiocManager installed packages have some conflicting and can not install correctly.
+It fails because it can not update the pre-built packages.
+The error is caused by the permission, since we modify the container to be a user, the R user home .cache (even after disabling using renv cache) have packages linked to the system folders that were not corrected when switch to the user account.
+I wonder whether it will work if we don't swith to user (by USERID).
+But on the other hand, the container containing renv and R env were build and installed at the building time and somehow we don't have this problem!!! (weird, at that time we still try to do renv::restore on behalf of user).
+In addition, the host version of renv and packages were done with the cache pointing to conda environment packages which is owned by the user!!!

+Anyway, it worked!!